SE-P10/SPG/Retrospectives/Retrospective-Sprint3.md

 <br>Solve issues opened by the stakeholders

 - Which ones you were not able to achieve?
 Why?<br>
-  We can improve testing now that we have more people involved
+  We could improve testing now that we have more people involved

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-<br> We want to better manage out time<br>
+<br> We want to better manage our time<br>

 - One thing you are proud of as a Team!!<br>